Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02g_FollowOnBookings.md

 Follow-on posting description.

-The entry fields allow to create, edit and delete follow-on postings.
+The input fields allow to create, edit and delete follow-on postings.

 - *Number*
-Enter a follow-on posting number or leave he field empty.
+Leave the field empty.
 The follow-on posting numbers must be sequential and are added by the system automatically.

 - *Description*
 Enter a description for the follow-on posting.

 - *Account*
 Enter the account number to trigger the automatic follow-on posting function.
-If the account number is not known, use the account number search function, see [Search for an account](../Operation/14_SearchAccounting.md#search-for-an-account).
+If the account number is not known, use the account search function, see [Search for an account](../Operation/14_SearchAccounting.md#search-for-an-account).

 - *Valid from - to*
 Enter the validity start and end date for the follow-on posting.

 - *Contra account*
 Enter the contra account number to register the follow-on posting.
-If the account number is not known, use the account number search function, see [Search for an account](../Operation/14_SearchAccounting.md#search-for-an-account).
+If the account number is not known, use the account search function, see [Search for an account](../Operation/14_SearchAccounting.md#search-for-an-account).

 - *Account*
 Enter the contra account number to register the follow-on posting.
-If the account number is not known, use the account number search function, see [Search for an account](../Operation/14_SearchAccounting.md#search-for-an-account).
+If the account number is not known, use the account search function, see [Search for an account](../Operation/14_SearchAccounting.md#search-for-an-account).

 - *Factor*  - *calc.*
 Enter a factor value to be applied to the initial posting amount and click the drop-down list to select the appropriate calculating method.
 The following options are available: